The Blueprint

 For the Sceptical

-- The evidence: the public record — DHCW’s own board minutes, Audit Wales reports, Senedd proceedings, FOI material.
-Every claim is auditable and sourced.
+• The evidence: the public record — DHCW’s own board minutes, Audit Wales reports, Senedd proceedings, FOI material.
+The State of DHCW keeps the receipts: 86 numbered references, with 48 archived documents hosted on this site.

 What You Can Do

-- Use the analysis — every claim is auditable, every source is cited, every conclusion is falsifiable.
-It is offered freely for political, NHS, and public use, with attribution.
+• Use the analysis — it is offered freely for political, NHS, and public use, with attribution (how to cite).

 The diagnosis is structural.
 The prescription is specific.
 The only missing ingredient is the political will to act.